sakthi-projects-1906/My-disseration-project/README.md

 # 🌍 Investigating prominent factor affecting E-commerce development

+## 📌 Objective

 This project aims to identify and model the most prominent factors affecting e-commerce adoption in developing nations, particularly in rural areas.
 It uses advanced feature engineering, interpretable machine learning models, and explainability tools to build a robust, scalable, and reproducible pipeline.

----

-## 📌 Objective

-To predict e-commerce readiness scores for rural communities based on socioeconomic, infrastructural, and behavioral indicators — and to explain those predictions in a way that is useful to policy makers, NGOs, and technology startups.

 ---